ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ### Obstacle Types

-The obstacle classes maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
-Organized into a inheritance hierarchy with
+<p> The obstacle classes maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
+Organized into a inheritance hierarchy with <br>

 - Tracked Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
 - Prediction Obstacle: More minimalistic class than the Tracked Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system.**Not used nor maintained**
 - Cuda Obstacle: Used as a GPU-friendly data container of relevant Tracked Obstacle data needed on the GPU.
-Read-only when processing on the GPU.
+Read-only when processing on the GPU. </p>

 ### Obstacle SBMPC Parameters